10 Proven SEO Techniques to Boost Your Blog’s Organic Traffic

 Social signals don’t directly boost rankings, but they create chances for more links and traffic.
 When people share your content, it gets seen by potential linkers.

-Add those social sharing buttons to make spreading your content easy.
+Add social sharing buttons to make it easy to spread your content.
 Create pretty images for Pinterest or Instagram.
 Fill out your social profiles with links back to your website.
 Traffic from social media can also boost engagement signals that DO influence rankings.

 Stay Updated with Google’s Algorithm Changes